You can make summer a time when your students make progress through field studies and other enriching activities.

 Students will learn about winter and summer through hands-on activities, including sorting summer and winter clothing.

-Children will expand their creative thinking and problem-solving skills as they learn about the concept of sinking and floating through making boats with various materials in this ready-to-use teaching idea for mixed ages.
-Activity: Science/Art.
+Children will expand their creative thinking and problem-solving skills as they learn about the concept of sinking and floating through making boats with various materials in this ready-to-use teaching idea.

 Children will stage their favorite story, using creative-dramatic, gross-motor, and social interaction skills.